OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 ## License

-See the [LICENSE](https://github.com/OREJAH/Chest-x-rays-classification-for-pneumonia-detection/blob/main/LICENSE.md) for license rights and limitations.
+See the [LICENSE](https://github.com/OREJAH/Chest-x-rays-classification-for-pneumonia-detection/blob/main/LICENSE.md) file for license rights and limitations.